-The mandatory New York State COVID-19 Vaccine Form includes a self-attestation regarding eligibility for vaccination and must be completed prior to vaccination.
+The mandatory New York State COVID-19 Vaccine Form includes demographic questions and a self-attestation and must be completed prior to vaccination.
 Minors must present identification to verify that they are at least 16 years of age or have a parent present to attest on their behalf.